oracle-samples/maa/drs_mp_soa/README.md

 Download & Extraction
 -----------------------

-* DRS utils should be run on a host running Oracle Enterprise Linux 7.
+* DRS utils should be run on a host running Oracle Enterprise Linux 7 or 8.
 It is recommended to run it from one of the secondary SOA nodes.
 * Download the file 'drs-mp.tar.gz' file and extract its contents using the command:
     $ tar -xvzf drs-mp.tar.gz